magento/pagebuilder-docs/docs/viewports/pagebuilder-viewports.md

      viewportClasses)"
 ```

-For more information about `viewportClasses`, see [Viewport properties](#viewport-properties) and [_mobile-viewports.less](#_mobile-viewportless) later in this topic.
+For more information about `viewportClasses`, see [Viewport properties](#viewport-properties) and [_mobile-viewports.less](#_mobile-viewportless), later in this topic.

 ## `switcher.html`

-The `switcher.html` file is Page Builder's default template for each viewport defined (in the `view.xml` file).
-The `switcher.html` template uses Knockout bindings to its parent's view-model—`page-builder.js`—where it retrieves viewport configuration data and binds a click function for each viewport as shown here:
+The `switcher.html` file is the template for the viewport buttons.
+Page Builder uses this template to render the button for each viewport defined in the `view.xml` file.
+This template includes Knockout bindings to its parent's ViewModel, `page-builder.js`, as shown here:

 ```html
 <!-- switcher.html -->